The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 Why is the 3rd Number On A Blood Pressure important?

 The 3rd number on a blood pressure reading helps monitor your heart’s workload and rhythm.
-While systolic and diastolic values focus on blood pressure, the pulse rate can reveal conditions like tachycardia or bradycardia, offering a fuller picture of your cardiovascular condition.
+While systolic and diastolic values focus on blood pressure, the pulse rate can reveal patterns such as a fast or slow heart rate, offering a fuller picture of your cardiovascular condition.

 How do digital monitors show the 3rd Number On A Blood Pressure?